 The Open Choice Program is an incredible opportunity for students to experience learning in a culturally diverse school district outside of their town.
 Students learning with people from a variety of backgrounds and viewpoints gain a more comprehensive understanding of the subject matter, which promotes creativity and prepares students for adulthood.
 This program is available to:

-Hartford residents entering Pre-Kindergarten (age 4) through Grade 10 may apply to attend certain Open Choice School Districts located outside of Hartford.
-Choose up to five (5) school districts and rank them in order of preference.Search
+Hartford residents entering PK (age 4) through Grade 10 may apply to attend school districts outside of Hartford based on their residential zone.
+Applicants may choose up to five (5) school districts and rank them in order of preference.
+Applicants who do not receive a placement in the first round of offers will have the opportunity to add schools and change their order of preference.Search

-Greater Hartford suburban residents entering kindergarten through 8th grade may apply to attend certain public schools located in Hartford with unique programming.
-There are four (4) schools available to select and rank them in order of preference.Search
+Greater Hartford suburban residents entering kindergarten through 8th grade may apply to attend select public schools located in Hartford with specialized programming.

 Magnet Schools (Interdistrict) (Grades PK3–12)

-Both Hartford and non-Hartford residents can apply.
-Magnet schools are unique programs that focus on specific themes, such as science, technology, engineering, and mathematics (STEM); visual and performing arts; International Baccalaureate; and the Montessori method of teaching.
-These programs are designed to develop the natural talents and interests of the student and fuel their passions.
-With smaller class sizes and higher teacher-to-student ratios, magnet schools provide an enriching environment based on shared values and interests.
+Both Hartford and non-Hartford residents can apply to attend themed interdistrict magnet schools in the Greater Hartford Region.
+Magnet schools are public schools that offer innovative, hands-on learning environments through specific themes and special programing, such as science, technology, engineering, and mathematics (STEM); visual and performing arts; International Baccalaureate; and the Montessori method of teaching.
+These programs incorporate the theme into the core curriculum to develop the natural talents and interests of the student and fuel their passions.
+With smaller class sizes and higher teacher-to-student ratios, magnet schools provide an enriching environment individualized to students.

 Magnet schools are available for Pre-Kindergarten Age 3 through Grade 12.
-When applying, you may choose up to five (5) schools and rank them in order of choice.
+When applying, you may choose up to five (5) schools and rank them in order of preference.
+Applicants who do not receive a placement in the first round of offers will have the opportunity to add schools and change their order of preference.

 Magnet School Themes

-These are just a few of the incredible themes available at magnet schools in the Greater Hartford Region that might be the perfect fit for your child:
+These are just a few of the incredible themes incorporated into the core curriculum at magnet schools in the Greater Hartford Region that might be the perfect fit for your child:

 These magnet schools are for our youngest students and focus on developing a love of learning and creating a sense of wonder about the environment, culture, and our world.

-Geared toward the 21st century global environment, these highly-respected schools challenge students with rigorous academics and prepare them to become responsible, civic-minded citizens with intercultural understanding and respect.
+Geared toward the 21st century global environment, this theme challenges students with rigorous academics and prepares them to become responsible, civic-minded citizens with intercultural understanding and respect.

 With a focus on social justice, character education, and civic leadership, these schools promote social and individual responsibility, global understanding, community engagement, and student empowerment.
 Academics, field experiences, and leadership skills help students develop tenacity, accomplishment, courage, community wellness, and a commitment to justice.